-When small businesses or startups set up business they make a huge investment on not just hardware, but also space for keeping the hardware.
+When small businesses or startups set up a business they make a huge investment in not just hardware, but also space for keeping the hardware.
 Quite often junked hardware also keeps occupying office space.
 All this space is being paid for and is adding to the cost of the company.
-With cloud, all this space gets freed up and can be productivity utilized.
+With the cloud, all this space gets freed up and can be productivity utilized.

 5. Free of Cost Business Continuity Planning

 Typically cloud computing service providers have multiple locations acting as data centers.
-Quite often they mirror client data at an at-least couple of locations.
+Quite often they mirror client data at least a couple of locations.